youhengzhou/blog/content/posts/03 Best Ideas.md

 In all seriousness, planning with a skeleton for such a type of constrained analytical essay is super important I imagine.

-But that's enough with my own opinions, let's see what Bing chat has to say, in the year 2023, September 24.
+But that's enough with my own opinions, let's see what Bing chat has to say, in the year 2023, on September 24.

 ## Bing Chat (Precise Version)